Summer is here, friends! Hopefully you’ll take a well-deserved beach vacation, or at least hit the pool.

 Make sure your child’s life jacket fits properly by having him/her make a “touchdown” signal by raising both arms straight up.
 If the life jacket hits a child’s chin or ears, it may be too big or the straps may be too loose.

 In truth, most infants and young toddlers are not thrilled about wearing a life vest.
-They are constricting and tend to crowd their neck and head, especially for very young babies (3 months and under).
+They are constricting and tend to crowd baby’s head and neck, especially a very young baby (3 months and under).

 $ – Overton’s Infant Vest ~$18 – Editor’s Choice